PRA number

 3. ALL MODELS: There is a possibility that, if damage occurs to the hydraulic hose or if the hydraulic hose bursts, the hydraulic arms may be able to lower at a speed above the maximum set by the Australian Standard.
 In addition, the calculated stress loads measured in the vehicle hoist arms may exceed the maximum stress allowable under the Australian Standard.

-What the hazards are to consumers
+The hazards to consumers

 If the hazards occur the products may pose a danger of electrocution or a crush hazard to end-users.